SalocinDotTEN/YTL-AI-Hackathon-Team-Super/README.md

 This is the front end part that connects via API to the backend part of the project which is done via n8n.

+To run the project, you need to execute the following commands:
+1. `npm install`
+2. `npm run dev`

 Many thanks to Joseph Chin for the guidance and support in this project.

 The project is done by the following team members: